ranemirusG/toolbox-notes/data/formats/filetypes.md

 - <https://en.wikipedia.org/wiki/List_of_file_signatures>

-Use `file` command to determine file type on Linux.
+Use `file` command to determine file type on Linux. will tell us the true file type by looking at the file’s header structure.

 Also `ExifTools` (on Windows or Linux)